 Approved by NCBTMB.
-Not approved by FL BOM or LABMT.
+Approved by FL BOM.
+Not approved by LABMT.

 Human trafficking is concerning to massage therapists because illicit massage establishments threaten the integrity and safety of the massage profession, especially by discrimination through perception.